wax-office-of-inspector-general/wax-developer/docs/dapp-development/smart-contract-quickstart/dapp_dev_deploy.md

 warning: transaction executed locally, but may not be confirmed by the network yet         ]
 ```

-If you receive an error that the transaction took too long, run <span class="codeSample">cleos push action</span> again.
+If you receive an error that the transaction took too long, run `cleos push action` again.
 If you still receive an error, try restarting **nodeos**.

 ```shell
 Error 3080006: Transaction took too long